-Prerequisite: Successful completion of ESL 057 or placement via the testing/counseling process
+Prerequisite: Successful completion of ESL 057 or placement via the testing/counseling process units Course length: 54 hours lecture

 This course is the first of four comprising the advanced level of the English as a Second Language program.
 This course emphasizes reading, study and writing skills, and is designed to prepare students for college-level study.
 The course includes a review of grammatical structures and provides practice in syntactic fluency through speaking and writing.
 (Open Entry/Exit, CR/NC)